metagenome-atlas/atlas/docs/usage/getting_started.rst

 3. Test installation
 --------------------

 Use our example_data on the GitHub repo.
-The first time you run atlas, it installs all dependecies.
+The first time you run atlas, it installs all dependencies.
 It needs therefore an internet connection and some time.

 Usage